 matches a non space char\a

-matches only a lowercase char [a-z]
+matches only a lowercase char[a-z]

 \A

-matches only an uppercase char [A-Z]
+matches only an uppercase char[A-Z]

 ?

-matches 0 or 1 time, a?b
+matches 0 or 1 time,a?b

 +

-matches at minimum 1 time, a+
+matches at least 1 time, for example,a+

 *

-matches 0 or more time, a*b
+matches 0 or more times, for example,a*b

 {x}

-matches exactly x time, a{2}
+matches exactly x times,a{2}

 {min,}

-matches at minimum min time, a{2,}
+matches at least min times,a{2,}

 {,max}